Holy Eucharist (Mass)

 The Lord wants us all to know and understand His truth, so we can embrace it wholeheartedly and live by it.
 Christ reminds us, “The truth shall make you free” (John 8:32).

 Fridays: 12noon - Extraordinary (Latin) Form

-- January 1, Mary, Mother of God – on a Sunday and a Holy Day of Obligation
+- January 1, Mary, Mother of God – on a Monday and not a Holy Day of Obligation

 - Ascension of the Lord is permanently transferred to the Seventh Sunday of Easter and is not on a Thursday

 - August 15, Assumption of the Blessed Virgin Mary – on a Wednesday and a Holy Day of Obligation